TheFlash2k/HackProbe/README.md

 ## What is HackProbe?

-HackProbe is a Flask-based API that uses MongoDB to perform fuzzy searching on the JSON cheat sheet that you create.
+HackProbe is a search engine for JSON-based cheat sheets.
+It is a simple FastAPI based API that can be used to search for commands that you need to carry out a certain task.
+It is currently in development and is not ready for production use.

 > Note: I will provide you with a pretty big JSON file that you can use to test the API.
 You can also use it to create your own cheat sheet.